GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I think the best way to make JavaScript better would be to make it smaller.
-If we could just get it down to what it does really well and remove the features that add little or no value, it’s actually a better language.
+> ### That language is an instrument of human reason, and not merely a medium for the expression of thought, is a truth generally admitted.
 >
-> ~ *Douglas Crockford*
+> ~ *George Boole*

 ---
 ## 🏎 Quick Facts